6 Reasons Why Responsive Design Makes sense as the Future of e-Learning and m-Learning Design

 APRIL 11, 2011

 This has been possible due to a variety of factors – better, faster, cheaper smartphones, the advent of tablet computers, and an increasing awareness of the benefits and applicability of mobile learning.
-While the development platforms and tools are easy-to-use, using such tools to design effective learning solutions is another matter altogether.
-Weaknesses.
-Due to lack of Flash.
+Adds to complexity in terms of design and development.

 Why I disagree with Mark Zuckerberg who claims the iPad isn’t mobile [Poll]